markqvist/Sideband/README.md

 The Sideband application can now be launched by running the command `sideband` in the command prompt.
 If needed, you can create a shortcut for Sideband on your desktop or in the start menu.

 Since this installation method automatically installs the `rns` and `lxmf` packages as well, you will also have access to using all the included RNS and LXMF utilities like `rnstatus`, `rnsd` and `lxmd` on your system.

+# Creating Plugins

+Sideband features a flexible and extensible plugin system, that allows you to hook all kinds of control, status reporting, command execution and telemetry collection into the LXMF messaging system.
+Plugins can be created as either *Telemetry*, *Command* or *Service* plugins, for different use-cases.

+To create plugins for Sideband, you can find a variety of [code examples](https://github.com/markqvist/Sideband/tree/main/docs/example_plugins), that you can use as a basis for writing your own plugins.
+Sideband includes 20+ built-in sensor types to chose from, for representing all kinds telemetry data.
+If none of those fit your needs, there is a `Custom` sensor type, that can include any kind of data.

+Command plugins allow you to define any kind of action or command to be run when receiving command messages from other LXMF clients.
+In the example directory, you will find various command plugin templates, for example for viewing security cameras or webcams through Sideband.

+Service plugins allow you to integrate any kind of service, bridge or other system into Sideband, and have that react to events or state changes in Sideband itself.

 # Paper Messaging Example